darshan3v/darshan3v/README.md

-- 👋 Hi, I’m @darshan3v (Darshan V) i'm quite a begginer but i have experimented,learnt a bit and played with unreal engine, figma,davinci resolve,python
+- 👋 Hi, I’m @darshan3v (Darshan V) i'm quite a begginer but i have experimented,learnt a bit and played with unreal engine, figma,davinci resolve,python,C,C++,Rust
 - 👀 I’m interested in Pretty much into all sorts of coding but particularly i like game development, building Dapps, machine learning
 - 🌱 I am learning about building Dapps
 - 💞️ I’m looking to collaborate on making a blockchain based application